Harmful effects of sun rays on the skin

 • Benefit: Physical filters are safe and are best suited for children and people with sensitive skin.

-Chemical filters absorb UV-A and UV-B radiation and then convert it into heat and infrared radiation.
+Chemical filters absorb UVA and UVB radiation and then convert it into heat and infrared radiation.

 • Disadvantage: They can cause skin irritation and allergic reactions.